 5. Wrong Font

 if your document is displaying a different font than what you formatted, the problem could simply be a communication error.
 First, go back and reprint.
 If the incorrect font prints again, it’s time to dig deeper.
 Next, check that the most updated drivers are installed.
 Finally, ensure the software on the computer and the printer are compatible with the selected fonts.

 6. Wrinkled paper / Skewed images

 Have a look in the paper tray.
 See if the paper is properly aligned inside the paper guides and tabs.
 If it’s just a little off, the results on the way out of the printer can be very problematic!

 7. Low toner / no toner warning

 Sorry to say, these warning messages and errors are not reliable.
-Even after putting in a brand new toner cartridge, many printers will continue flashing and beeping at you to indicate you need to replace the toner.
+Even after installing a new toner cartridge, many printers will continue flashing and beeping to indicate you need to replace the toner.
 There is always a slight chance the cartridge itself is damaged or defective.
 But, in most scenarios, just resetting your printer should easily fix this annoying situation.
 Do a search for the reset instructions for your specific printer model and follow along.
 Did you buy the wrong toner?
 Not to worry, you can always sell your unused toner cartridges to Cash4Toners.

 Not everyone has an IT department or technical ‘go-to’ person for your office equipment issues.
 But when it comes to laser printers, it’s often not rocket science.
 Therefore, no special training is required to resolve many of the frequently occurring problems on your own.